microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

  | Component |  Notes |
 |:---:|:---|
 | Container | - We recommend to place InfoBars in a layout control where the control can expand horizontally to the width of the content area.
+| Icon | - Defined by either the Severity or by IconSource <br>
-| Title | - Semi-bolded and appears left of the Icon <br> - Recommended to be 50 characters or less
+| Title | - Semi-bolded and appears right of the Icon <br> - Recommended to be 50 characters or less
 | Message | - Will appear to the right of the Title in single-height notifications, otherwise will be on a new line <br> - Recommended to be 512 characters or less
-| Hyperlink | - Will appear to the right of the Message in single-height notifications, otherwise will be on a new line <br> - TBD: Color of the hyperlink will adapt to user theme and Severity level of control.
+| Hyperlink | - Will appear to the right of the Message in single-height notifications, otherwise will be on a new line
-| Icon | - Defined by either the Severity or by IconSource <br>
 | Close button | - Will appear as 'X' by default <br> - Can be removed via IsProgrammaticDismissal
-| Action button | - Optional <br> - Additional action buttons may be added through custom XAML content
+| Action button |  - Additional action buttons may be added through custom XAML content
 | Content | - Can be customizable to include text, hyperlinks, and any other XAML content <br> - Appears between the Title/Message and any Action or Close buttons

 ## Behavioral Components